-Needless to say, your organic search ranking is vital to increasing consumer traffic and overall digital exposure.
+Your organic search ranking is vital to increase consumer traffic and overall digital exposure.

-When it comes to choosing keywords — commercial intent is actually MORE important than search volume.
+When it comes to choosing keywords — commercial intent is MORE important than search volume.

-Short example: If you target “wordpress hosting features” may sounds pretty good but actually the people looking for that may not actually purchase hosting, they may just look around for the features offered by hosting companies.
-If you target “best wordpress hosting offer” you are actually targeting users that want to know the best hosting offer so they will purchase it right now.
+Short example: If you target “WordPress hosting features,” it may sound pretty good, but actually, the people looking for that may not even purchase hosting.
+They may look around for the features offered by hosting companies.
+If you target “best WordPress hosting offer,” you target users who want to know the best hosting offer so that they will purchase it right now.

 First, we must define what a keyword is.